March 11, 2026

 The reputation score is another feature users frequently mention.
 It offers a quick snapshot of overall brand performance across review channels.
 While some see it as a helpful tool for keeping tabs on sentiment trends, others have noted they’d like more transparency into how it’s calculated and what specific actions can drive it upward.

 Reputation has carved out a solid place for itself in the experience management landscape, especially for teams that value automation and unified workflows.
-Based on what I gathered from G2 user feedback, many businesses rely on it to optimize review management, social engagement, and customer insights, without needing to juggle multiple tools.
+Based on G2 Data, the platform scores 93% for meeting requirements and 92% for ease of doing business with, reinforcing why many organizations rely on it to manage customer feedback, social engagement, and reputation insights without juggling multiple tools.

-Even with these areas flagged, Reputation remains a trusted platform.
-G2 reviewers often highlight how much time it saves their teams through automation and centralization.
+Overall, Reputation remains a trusted platform.
+G2 reviewers often highlight how much time automation and centralization save their teams.
 For companies that need to keep customer experience and reputation management tightly aligned, it’s a tool that delivers meaningful value at scale.

 See which enterprise feedback management platforms help large organizations turn feedback into action.